osamarafa1994/compamy/readme.md

 To run my app

-1 -> go to cmd and open project folder in it
+1 -> go to cmd and open project folder in it. <br>
-2 -> type this commant php artisan migrate
+2 -> type this commant "php artisan migrate" . <br>
-3 -> type this commant php artisan db:seed --class=UsersTableSeeder  to git first User
-4 -> open app in localhost server and enter email => osamaarafa96@yahoo.com , password=> 123123
+3 -> type this commant "php artisan db:seed --class=UsersTableSeeder" to git first User. <br> 4 -> open app in localhost server and enter email => osamaarafa96@yahoo.com , password=> 123123 . <br>
-5 -> you can add and delete and update  more users  and campanies
+5 -> you can add and delete and update  more users  and campanies . <br>

-finally thanks for reading
+finally thanks for reading . <br>

-created by Osama Arafa.
+created by Osama Arafa. . <br>

-make fun with Laravel
+make fun with Laravel . <br>